Pennsylvania · Vocal Instructor · Case Study

 How do you create boundaries around student fit in a private music studio?

 It starts with getting clear on who your ideal student is, what they want, and what kind of commitment they are ready to make.
-Then you build an enrollment process that screens for those things before a first lesson ever happens.
-Alyssa did this and ended the pattern of taking students out of necessity rather than fit.
+From there, systems do the heavy lifting: a clear enrollment structure, defined payment terms, and consistent policies create the conditions for genuine alignment between teacher and student.

 Is Outside The Bachs only for teachers who are struggling?

 Not at all.
-Alyssa had over 100 students and years of experience before working with us.
+Alyssa had worked with over 100 students across private lessons and workshops over the years before working with us.
 What she needed was a system to channel that experience into a more aligned, more profitable studio.
 Most of our clients are already teaching well; they just want the business side to match the quality of their work.

 Are you an independent music teacher looking to improve your studio?